 On August 9, 2023, the PSC of DC determined that AltaGas had failed to fulfill Term No. 5 Commitment of the PSC of DC's merger approval order related to the June 2018 merger of AltaGas, WGL, and Washington Gas.
 On reconsideration, the PSC of DC confirmed, in relevant part, that it had credited AltaGas with causing the development of 2.4 MW of Tier one renewable resources by the July 6, 2023 deadline, and that the Company had breached its Term No. 5 Commitment only for the remaining 7.6 MW.
-As directed by the PSC of DC, AltaGas, the District of Columbia Government ("DCG"), and the District of Columbia Office of People's Counsel ("DC OPC") conducted negotiations in good faith to reach agreement on a penalty.
-On November 14, 2023, DCG reported that DCG and AltaGas believed that further negotiations would be fruitless.
-In a November 21, 2023 motion, AltaGas confirmed that it will specifically perform its Term No. 5 obligations by continuing to cause the development of the remaining 7.6 MW of solar renewable energy.
-AltaGas also proposed a penalty of approximately US\$0.5 million if the Company fulfills the balance of its renewable development obligation before the end of 2024, or US\$0.6 million if the balance is not completed until after the end of 2024.
-On December 19, 2023, DCG proposed that AltaGas pay a penalty of approximately US\$8 million.
-OPC proposed a penalty not less than DCG's proposed penalty, to be paid before September 30, 2024.
-Management believes that the likelihood of a civil penalty is probable however, is unable to estimate the maximum possible penalty.
+As directed by the PSC of DC, AltaGas, the DCG, and the DC OPC conducted negotiations in good faith to reach agreement on a penalty but were unable to reach agreement.
+Thereafter, AltaGas confirmed that it will specifically perform its Term No. 5 obligations by continuing to cause the development of the remaining 7.6 MW of solar renewable energy.
+On March 8, 2024, the PSC of DC issued an order to show cause why the penalty amount should not be the maximum allowed under D.C.
+Code §34-708 (US\$5,000/day).
+On June 14, 2024, AltaGas and DCG jointly requested that the PSC of DC allow sixty (60) days for the parties to negotiate a settlement in the form of a consent decree or, if no agreement is reached, to file a report on the status of the negotiations.
+AltaGas and DCG have kept the PSC of DC appraised of the status of the negotiations and, on October 8, 2024, filed a Proposed Consent Decree for PSC of DC approval.
+On November 6, 2024, the PSC of DC approved the Consent Decree, without modification, as complete resolution of the issues in dispute concerning Merger Commitment No. 5.
+As at December 31, 2024, AltaGas recorded an accrued liability of approximately US\$2.1 million and subsequently paid the civil penalty on January 5, 2025.
+In accordance with the terms of the PSC of DC approved Consent Decree, AltaGas continues to report on its progress that the Company is making in causing the development of the remaining megawatts of renewable resources in D.C.